Building Experts Within a Responsive Team

 – – –

 Looking for more ways to engage with the principles of The NEW School Rules?
-Join us at the PL Summit 2019, where this year we're hosting NSR bootcamps for educators and innovators from across the country to learn from the content, practice using in-person exercises, and collaborate to develop thinking you can take home to use with your teams.
-Space in the NSR bootcamps is limited - sign up today to save spots for you and your team.
+Join us at one of our Leadership Institutes for district leaders.
+Space in is limited - sign up today to save spots for you and your team.

 About Chas Coker and Kelly Freiheit

 Chas Coker is an assistant principal at Wando High School located in Mount Pleasant, South Carolina.
 He has ten years of experience in education as an administrator and a teacher.
 Before getting into education, Chas attended undergrad at Clemson University.
 Currently he helps develop professional development, assists with athletics, and helps recruit and hire teachers at Wando.
 He has a wonderful wife named Whitney who is also an educator at Wando and together they have a one year old daughter named Kennedy and three year old golden doodle named Ellie.
 If you have any questions, please feel free to reach out to Chas at email@example.com.
 Kelly is on the Design and Implementation Team.
 Kelly is a former science blended learning teacher from Charlotte, NC.
 She began to recognize the parallels between her life as a struggling reader in elementary school and her work on education’s front lines.
 Kelly knew she loved collaboration, camaraderie, and the pursuit of a common goal, but hadn’t drawn the connection between those passions and the career she now counts among them.
 Outside of work you can find Kelly relaxing on a yoga mat or spending time with family and friends.